Templarian/MaterialDesign-Site/src/content/api.md

 There is a universal endpoint for downloading icons or collections of icons allowing for various types `png` (default), `svg`, or `vector-drawable`.

-If the array contains more than one item the download will be in an archived `zip`.

 ```text
 POST api/download
 ```

 | Property          | Required | Default        | Values                                |
 | ------------------|----------|----------------|---------------------------------------|